hello-rust/show/LESSONS_LEARNED.md

   but it's very important that you stay true to yourself.
 If you want to revamp the show, just do it.
 Not everybody will like it, but it's your baby after all.
+- Invest in good gear.
+If you're serious about this, you will spend a LOT of time in front of the screen editing text / cutting videos.
+It's wise to spend some money on a good screen, mouse, keyboard and so on.
+Unfortunately, this ends in a never-ending race to find the perfect gear.
+And it can get quite expensive.
+- Rendering is still a time-sink in 2018.
+Plan in some time for that.
+I usually try to render the final video over night.